 What if the socks are a gift for someone?

-Please write a gift message in the order form during checkout, and I will handwrite a nice gift card and not include an invoice.
+Please write a gift message in the Notes section during checkout, and I will handwrite a nice gift card (and not include an invoice).

 Do you sell the socks wholesale?

 Yes, please email firstname.lastname@example.org if you are interested in carrying them in your store.